LubyRuffy/sitw_core/README.txt

 DESCRIPTION

 The core components for a network of public-facing, urban screens.
-Styled for a portrait, touch-based display, with available browser screen space of 745x1340.
+Styled for a portrait, touch-based display.

-The database allows separate slideshows from the same media directory, using a database 'appName' field to filter the images.

-As this version of the ScreenBase Slideshow is instantiated, for each application/slideshow you will need to make a copy of all project files and then customise the settings and styling.

 More information may be found in the sub-directory for each component.